LeeT27/scatterV/README.md

 If all 3 of these conditions are satisfied for an operand, `ex_mem_rd' is routed as the new rs1 or rs2 value for the execution stage, corresponding to the operand with the matched address.
 Forwarding with minimal stalling allows the processor to keep the pipeline full, therefore bringing CPI (cycles per instruction) closer to its ideal value of 1.

 ### 🟡 MEM-to-EX Data
-* **The Hazard:** An instruction in the EX stage requires an operand calculated two cycles prior (currently sitting at the B stage boundary), or it follows a back-to-back memory load - The data isn't loaded until after the rising edge of **MEM/WB**
+* **The Hazard:** An instruction in the EX stage requires an operand calculated two cycles prior, or it follows a back-to-back memory load
 * **Solution:** Forwarding unit and stalling unit

 **Forwarding unit:** For each ID_EX operand, check: